GRIP in Uganda

 Investigators and collaborators: Henry Isabirye, Cheri McGowan, Jessie Stone, Charles Kalumuna, Geofrey Musinguzi, Stella Nabirye, Paula Van Wyk, Philip Levy, Gerald Mutungi, Katia Charland.

-Research team: Agaba Katureebe, Andrew, Rebecca and Margaret
+Research team: Agaba Katureebe, Andrew Mwesigwa, Yandaga Rebecca and Nantume Margaret